Opendigitalradio/ODR-AudioEnc/README.md

     cd your/preferred/music
     mplayer -ao alsa:device=hw=1.1 -srate 32000 -format=s16le -shuffle *

-Important: you must specify the correct sample rate and sample format on both "sides" of the virtual sound card.
+**Important**: you must specify the correct sample rate and sample format on both "sides" of the virtual sound card.

 Scenario *mplayer and fifo*
 ---------------------------
-*Warning*: Connection through pipes to ODR-DabMux are deprecated in favour of ZeroMQ.
+**Warning**: Connection through pipes to ODR-DabMux are deprecated in favour of ZeroMQ.

 Live Stream resampling (to 32KHz) and encoding from FIFO and preparing for DAB muxer, with FIFO to odr-dabmux using mplayer.
 If there are no data in FIFO, encoder generates silence.